nununo/pyVela2017/README.md

   * The remaining players are spawned and paused, ready to fade in and play at any time.
   * Each level N player displays on a visual layer above players for levels <N, such that fade ins/outs work.
 * Player processes are tracked and controlled via the private DBus instance.
+* Playing different level videos in response to input triggers is done by handling calls to `wiring.change_play_level`.

-OMXPlayer lifecycle:
+OMXPlayer life-cycle:

 * `PlayerManager` always keeps a spawned player process per level.
 * When changing play levels in response to input triggering, it "unpauses" the respective level's OMXPlayer.
 * Once a given level's player fades out and its process terminates, a new one is pre-emptively spawned and paused, to ensure the fastest possible response to future play level changes.

-The `OMXPlayer` class in `player.py` encapsulates the full interface to spawning, tracking, controlling and cleaning up individual OMXPlayer processes, including play/pause controls and automatic fade in/out on start/stop; like for most of the code, refer to the included docstrings and comments for the nitty gritty details.
+The `OMXPlayer` class in `player.py` encapsulates the full interface to spawning, tracking, controlling and cleaning up individual OMXPlayer processes, including play/pause controls and automatic fade in/out on start/stop; like for most of the code, refer to the included docstrings and comments for the nitty-gritty details.